A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Suggestions and Future Directions

-\textbf{Applications:} The prior mainstream research targets pruning studies in CV, especially in image classification.
-Recently, pruning has begun to draw attention to more complex applications, like object tracking, visual question answering, natural language understanding, speech recognition, etc. For example, in recent years, foundation models such as GPT-4 \cite{openai2023gpt4} might be the possible way to Artificial General Intelligence (\textbf{AGI}).
-However, its huge model hinders its application in many downstream tasks.
-Therefore, colossal foundation models can benefit from pruning research to be more compact and efficient \cite{frantar2023sparsegpt}.
+\textbf{Applications:} Pruning has begun to draw attention to more complex applications such as visual question answering, natural language understanding, speech recognition, and content generation than image classification.
+Foundation models such as GPT-4 \cite{openai2023gpt4} might be a possible way to Artificial General Intelligence (\textbf{AGI}).
+However, its enormous size hinders its application in many downstream tasks.
+Fig.~\ref{Fig:pruning-taxonomy} highlights content related to large model pruning.
+In the future, more pruning methods will enable colossal foundation models to benefit from pruning research, making them more compact and efficient \cite{frantar2023sparsegpt}.

-\textbf{Evaluation:} With the emergence of many pruning methods, standardized benchmarks and metrics are required to provide a fair evaluation.
+\textbf{Evaluation:} With the emergence of many pruning methods, standardized benchmarks, and metrics are required to provide a fair evaluation.
 Different pruning techniques, network architectures, tasks, and experimental settings lead to incomparable results and make it hard to compare pruning methods fairly \cite{wang2023why}.
 ShrinkBench \cite{blalock2020what} takes the first step and provides a benchmark of pruning methods for image classification.
-As pruning is applied to applications other than image classification, standardized benchmarks and metrics for other applications are needed.
+As pruning is applied to applications beyond image classification, standardized benchmarks and metrics for other applications are needed.